Gunvald0/Gunvald0/README.md

 - 👋 Hi, I’m @Gunvald0
 - 👀 I’m interested in code breaking testing systems
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning proxymark 3 and Flipper Zero.
 - 💞️ I’m looking to collaborate on private
 - 📫 How to reach me email me